wintercounter/Protip/README.md

 // Set tooltip to the element. el.protipSet([options]);

 // Show the tooltip of this element.
-Same as set, but it won't show. el.protipShow([options]);
+Same as set, but it will also show. el.protipShow([options]);

 // Hide the tooltip of this element.